xahk786/COMP1521/course_notes_1521.md

     char_array: #char array[5] = {'a' ,'b' ...}
         .byte 'a' 'b' 'c' 'd' 'e'
     ```
-    - Address is indexed bt increments of 1
+    - Address is indexed by increments of 1

 - **Space**: When unsure of the contents of a variable, use space to allocate how many bytes the variable will hold \
 *Example:*